 If, as you've indicated, the two of you are currently in the middle of marital counseling, these are some of the questions you'll want to bring up with your therapist.
 What matters most at this stage of the game is not a strict and legalistic definition of "biblical grounds for divorce," but an honest assessment of the intentions of your hearts.
 If you have cause to believe that your husband's behavior up to this point has been characterized by a stubborn resistance to change or an ongoing lack of repentance, you may in fact have a very serious problem on your hands.
 But we would urge you not to jump to this conclusion too quickly.
 Exercise discernment.
 Seek the advice of your counselor, your pastor, and your most trusted friends.
 And before consigning your spouse to the ranks of the reprobate, remember that there is a huge difference between playing with sin, falling into sin, and being utterly given over to sin.
 Try to figure out exactly where he falls along this spectrum before allowing the word "divorce" to dominate your thoughts.

 If you recognize your spouse or yourself in anything we've said and feel you can apply our comments with profit to your situation, so much the better.
-If not, and if you think it would be helpful to discuss your questions at greater length with a member of our staff, please feel free to contact our Counseling department.
+If not, and if you think it would be helpful to discuss your questions at greater length, please feel free to contact our Counseling department.
 Our staff counselors would be more than happy to discuss your concerns with you over the phone.